ricardo-f/GMaC/README.md

         - Checkov for sec test
     - The CD file has:
         - The plan and a PR comment with what will be created
-        - And the apply of what has been show on the plan in the PR comment
+        - And the "apply" of what has been displayed on the plan in the PR comment
-- It's necessary to create two secret variables _depending on what backend you will chose to use, here I used terraform cloud so 2 secret vars_
+- It's necessary to create two secret variables _depending on what backend you will choose to use, here I used terraform cloud so 2 secret vars_
     - First is the Personal Acess Token
-       - Is used to authenticate the github provider
+       - Is used to authenticate the GitHub provider
-       - In terraform there is only a empty reference called "pat"
+       - In terraform, there is only an empty reference called "pat"
        - At CI and CD files the value is of $GMACTOKEN is exported to "pat"
     - The second is $TF_GMAC_TOKEN
-       - This is used for authentication at terraform cloud
+       - This is used for authentication at Terraform cloud
        - It's defined at terraform setup steps in the CI and CD files.

-## The developemnt flow:
+## The development flow:

-It's look like TBD (Trunk Based Development).
+It looks like TBD (Trunk Based Development).
-- Any branch will pre test and validate the code.
+- Any branch will pre-test and validate the code.
 - pull request will only show what will be changed.
-- merge to main branch will deploy/change the resources at terraform.
+- merge to the main branch will deploy/change the resources at Terraform.
-- The rollback plan would be revert the PR (**but I'm not a 100% percert sure about this logic.**).
+- The rollback plan would be to revert the PR (**but I'm not 100% percent sure about this logic.**).

 ## Why?